 Lower Yield Produces More Concentrated Flavor

 The Typica plant has a lower yield (e.g., fewer coffee cherry) but is said to produce a superior bean with a more concentrated flavor and thus better cup of brewed coffee, similar to the Maragogype as well as the Pacamara varietal.
+These flavorful, smooth and balanced coffees are exceptional for cold brewed coffee, which further reduces the acidity and makes for a refreshing and easy-drinking summer drink.

 Nicaragua Pacamara is a large-beaned coffee that is a cross of the Pacas varietal (an El Salvador hybrid) and the Maragogype varietal.